validator/validator/README.md

 You can [get the latest release][13] or run [`npm install vnu-jar`][14], [`pip install html5validator`][15] or [`brew install vnu`][16], and see the **Usage** and **Web-based checking** sections below.
-Or automate your HTML checking with a frontend such as:
+Or automate your document checking with a frontend such as:

    [13]: https://github.com/validator/validator/releases/latest
    [14]: https://www.npmjs.com/package/vnu-jar